devrelcollective/getting-started/welcome.md

 * If you're on the road as often as the rest of us are, you'll want to join the #on-the-road-again channel.
 You can figure out who's going to be where when, what the hot conferences are, and when you'll have a chance to meet your new internet best friend IRL.
 * Lastly, make yourself at home!
 Check out the various channels, ask questions, share ideas, and meet new friends.
 * Suggestions on how to make the group better?
 Visit us over at #i-hate-it-here.
 * Know other people that you think might be a good fit for the group?
-DM @dave @flomotlik or @mary_grace with their info and we'll send them an invite.
+Have them [request an invite](http://evangelistcollective.github.io/).

 See you around!